k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

 # Fabric Minimum System Requirements for Production Installations
 ## Introduction

-* This document provides information regarding the hardware, software, and the operating system requirements for Fabric installations.
+* This document provides information regarding the hardware, software and the operating system requirements for Fabric installations.
 * TDM installation is based on Fabric with the additions of TDM library and PostgreSQL installation.

 ## Fabric Execution Servers - Node Specifications